JColonio/SplunkChallenge/README.md

 Everyone is welcomed to utilize this project as a starting point.
 When possible, please reference this repository.
 This project was used for a coding challenge, however, whether out not I earn the job I will be expanding this project.

 To utilize the project, you must use Intellij (free version is sufficient).
 Remember to enable maven import to ensure all libraries are updated.
+You can run the tests by executing the TestNG TestSuite.xml file or via Maven compiler > Test.

 ## Areas To Improve